TheSkynet1337/NihongoGuide/README.md

 A lot has happened in the self learning community over the last couple years and good new tools have become available.

 Finally I will include sections on each of the four main pillars of learning a language.
-The contents of these will overlap with their respective section in the guide, however they will include alternative suggestions for tools and sources.
+The contents of these will overlap with their respective section in the guide.
 Sometimes there might be further discussion on the topic of the section that is not relevant enough to make it into the guide itself.
-These sections are probably only interesting to readers that want to dive deeper, get more links to things, or look up something without scrolling through the guide.

 ###### What is this Document not?

-It is not comprehensive,
+It is not comprehensive.
-I suppose?
 There are certainly other ways and methods to learn then are suggested here.
-It is not complete,
+It is not complete.
-most certainly.
 This is definitely a work in progress and by no means a full brain dump of my language learning thoughts.
-I find it doubtfull that it could ever be.
+I find it doubtful that it could ever be.
 If you have questions,
 you might know how to reach me, if you do feel free to ask away.